CrossCrusaders/ScriptureAlone/README.md

 <br>

 # Usage:
 We have created two videos explaining how to use Scripture Alone.
-You can view the Desktop tutorial [here](https://youtu.be/jwTIgb2xUGQ), or you can watch the mobile tutorial [here](https://youtu.be/wPBPVDNNtHU).
+You can view the desktop tutorial [here](https://youtu.be/jwTIgb2xUGQ), or you can watch the mobile tutorial [here](https://youtu.be/wPBPVDNNtHU).

 <!-- ## Preparing